-Philip joined UEA in September 2011 as Executive Dean of the Faculty of Science.
+Philip joined UEA in September 2011 as a Pro-Vice-Chancellor of the Faculty of Science.

 He read for his degree in Genetics at the University of Leeds and gained a PhD in Plant Molecular Biology from Warwick University where he worked on light-regulated gene expression.
 He subsequently held personal Fellowships at the Rockefeller University in New York.

 In 1991 he returned to Leeds University as a Lecturer, gained a personal chair in Plant Molecular Genetics in 1999, and in 2004 became Pro-Dean for Research in the Faculty of Biological Sciences.
 In 2008 he joined Durham University as Principal of St Mary's College before moving to UEA in 2011.